 For close to ten years, one of our signature events was our ideaExchange series.
 For various reasons we’ve decided to give it a break for now, and in its place to offer something we’re calling StoryExchange.
 In this series we’ll be inviting people from our own community to offer a piece of their own personal story.
-Two stories will be shared each time, shaped around a common theme.
+Generally we set it up to have two stories shared each time, shaped around a common theme.

 * * * * *